-Image 34.
-Autonomous bus on trial in South Perth.
+Image 34: Autonomous bus on trial in South Perth.

-OUTCOME 12 - ZERO EMISSIONS TRANSPORT
+OUTCOME 12 - ZERO-EMISSIONS TRANSPORT

 By 2050, transport in the municipality will be emissions-free.
-Vehicles with internal combustion engines will be phased out, replaced by zero emissions technology.
+Vehicles with internal combustion engines will be phased out, replaced by zero-emissions technology.
 The public transport network will be converted to 100 per cent clean energy.
-Walking, cycling and public transport will increase.
+Walking, cycling and public transport will increase, leading to improved health, social, economic and environmental outcomes.
 Private motor vehicle use will transition to electric shared and private vehicles.